Data-driven electrocoagulation – solution for H2S control in sewer pipes

 Hydrogen sulphide (H2S) is one of the key issues in wastewater discharge.
 H2S is highly toxic even at low concentrations and causes corrosion of concrete pipes.
 The problem occurs when wastewater is stagnant in pipes and H2S builds up before it is pumped to wastewater treatment plants.
 The problem is expected to increase in the future as more sewers are separated and wastewater treatment becomes more centralized.

 To solve the problem, this knowledge bridge project has developed a promising solution: electrocoagulation.
-Together with Sulfilogger, the company AL-2 Teknik has built a pilot plant located at Aalborg University and measured the concentration of H2S, where various utilities together with the Danish Technological Institute and Aalborg University have contributed with sparring and knowledge to the plant.
+Together with Sulfilogger, the company AL-2 Teknik has built a pilot plant located at Aalborg University and measured the concentration of H2S.
+Where various utilities together with the Danish Technological Institute and Aalborg University have contributed with sparring and knowledge to the plant.

 The partnership has shown that electrocoagulation can remove hydrogen sulphide and that the solution is suitable for open-land wastewater pipes.